Nolagplss/ProyectoSports/README.md

 + 📄 Swagger documentation enabled
 + 🐳 Dockerization completed and running at `http://localhost:5000/swagger/index.html`
 + ☁️ AWS deployment pending
++ 🌐 Angular frontend in progress (currently includes login and main panel only)

 ## 📃 License
 This code was developed by **Samuel Radu Dragomir** and is part of my personal portfolio.